 If the only way is to shut off the entire building’s water supply, I STRONGLY recommend having your plumber install valves so you can shut off water to your unit without affecting the whole building.
 Having a separate water shutoff for your unit is like gold in a multi-unit building!
-Imagine what it is like having not only your tenant pissed off, but a whole building pissed off at you because you’ve shut off their water and they can’t even flush a toilet!
+Imagine what it is like having not only your tenant pissed off, but a whole building angry at you because you’ve shut off their water and they can’t even flush a toilet!

 A plumbing problem is the last thing you want when you have tenants living in your apartment.
 Make sure that if there is a problem, you know how to shut off the water!